GreenFlag31/node-tao/README.md

 // Render a template
 app.get('/', (req, res) => {
-  // data are immutables by default const data = { name: 'Ben' };
+  // data is immutable by default const data = { name: 'Ben' };
   const res = eta.render('./simple', { name: 'Ben' }, { nPlusOne });
   console.log(res); // <h1>Hi Ben!</h1>
 });
 ```

+It is also possible to register an helper on `globalThis`, but I would not recommand this approach, since it can lead to name collision.

 ## FAQs